AdobeDocs/experience-manager-cloud-manager.en/help/release-notes/current.md

 ## Bug fixes

-* (AMS): A small number of copy content activities was running indefinitely and appeared to be in a stuck state, likely caused due to a misconfigured Ingress IP. <!-- (CMGR-62739) -->
+* A bug in AEM Cloud Manager that caused a "403" error during status updates for content copy operations is now resolved.
+This issue, attributed to a misconfigured ingress IP address, prevented status propagation and led to some content copy activities appearing stuck and running indefinitely, requiring manual cancellation.
+The fix now ensures proper status reporting and smoother execution of content copy tasks. <!-- (CMGR-62739) -->
-* (AMS & CS): A recent update addressed an issue in SonarQube where hardcoded passwords were not detected in certain cases.
+* A recent update addressed an issue in SonarQube where hardcoded passwords were not detected in certain cases.
 The fix now includes an expanded pattern check, and aligns with default detection standards in SonarQube. <!-- CMGR-62682 -->

 <!-- Known Issues {#known-issues}